mikecao/sparrow/README.md

     SELECT * FROM user WHERE name = 'Bob';

-If you pass in an array it will use the fields specified in the array.
+If you pass in an array Sparrow will use the fields specified in the array.

     $user = $db->find(
         array('email' => 'bob@aol.com')